tsunaweak/solopicker/README.md

 PS:
-If you have any suggestion regarding of the functionality of the project please make a comment.
+If you have any suggestion regarding of the functionality of the project email me tsunaweak03@gmail.com.

 I am sucks at designing, so please forgive me. :D